lukfor/imputationserver-ashg19/README.md

 Update: Oct 10, 2019

 - For the interactive polls, we recommend to install the mobile Poll Everywhere app [https://www.polleverywhere.com/mobile]
-- No additional software is needed
+- No other additional software is needed
 - For the question/answer session, we invite participants to send questions to (mailto:christian.fuchsberger@eurac.edu)

 ## Factsheet